 Chapter 2.
-Ozone Nonattainment Area
+Ozone nonattainment area

-Area Boundaries and History
+Area boundaries and history

-The EPA's process to determine the nonattainment area dates to 1997.
+The Environmental Protection Agency's process to determine the nonattainment area dates to 1997.
 Within the DRCOG region, there are several key planning organizations.
 Table 2 depicts the three organizations, their roles in the region and their geographic boundaries.
 Figure 1 depicts the boundary of all three metropolitan planning organizations/transportation planning regions involved in this report's 8-hour ozone conformity determination.

 For long-term and short-term planning, DRCOG's 2050 Metro Vision Regional Transportation Plan includes the entire DRCOG transportation planning region.
 The DRCOG Transportation Improvement Program covers the transportation management area, while the Colorado Department of Transportation and the State Transportation Improvement Program covers the remaining portions of the region.

 Table 2.
-Area Planning Organizations
+Area planning organizations

 Organization Role Boundaries Denver Regional Council of Governments Metropolitan planning organization and transportation planning region for the Denver Transportation Management Area The transportation management area includes four urbanized areas and the portions of Adams and Arapahoe counties west of Kiowa Creek; all of Boulder County except Rocky Mountain National Park; all of Broomfield, Denver, Douglas and Jefferson counties; and parts of southwestern Weld County.
 The transportation planning region area includes the transportation management area plus the portions of Adams and Arapahoe counties east of Kiowa Creek, Clear Creek and Gilpin counties, and the Rocky Mountain National Park area of Boulder County.
-North Front Range MPO Metropolitan planning organization for the North Front Range transportation management area Includes 15 local governments in portions of Larimer and Weld counties.
-Upper Front Range Transportation planning region for north-central Colorado Comprises Larimer, Morgan and Weld counties, and excludes the urbanized areas in Larimer and Weld counties.
+North Front Range Metropolitan Planning Organization Metropolitan Planning Organization for the North Front Range Transportation Management Area Includes 15 local governments in portions of Larimer and Weld counties.
+Upper Front Range Transportation planning region for North-Central Colorado Comprises Larimer, Morgan and Weld counties, and excludes the urbanized areas in Larimer and Weld counties.